calebmallery/RhlI_manuscript_methods/README.md

 # Genome assembly and annotation
 Raw files and commands issued for reference genome assembly and annotation:
 - `genome_assembly_workflow.md` markdown file containing the commands issued to assemble and annotate the genomes used in this study.
+And the commands issued to generate figure 1A.
 > Includes additional file information for `SRRaccessions.txt` , `many_bwa.mem.sh` , and `many_prokka.sh`
 # Phylogenetic analyses
 Input files and commands issued to generate phylogenetic trees:
-- `RhlI_acute_isolate_workflow.md` markdown file containing the commands issued to generate figure 1A.
 - `LuxI_orthologue_workflow.md` markdown file containing the commands issued to generate supplemental figure S1B.
 - `RhlI_PA_workflow.md` markdown file containing the commands issued to generate figure S2.